 1. Voting Procedures

 All member teams will have one equal vote.
-The coaches will vote on proposals at the annual CSFL meeting and the result of those votes will be brought to the Athletic Directors for consideration and approval.
+Athletic Directors will vote on proposals at the annual virtual CSFL administrators’ meeting and the result of those votes will be brought to the Athletic Directors for consideration and approval.

 A. The following measures will require unanimous approval of the Athletic Directors to cause change in current status and procedures: